ideacrew/ideacrew-website/src/content/careers/senior-software-engineer.md

   - Professional development budget
 applicationUrl: https://careers.ideacrew.com/jobs/senior-software-engineer
 sortOrder: 10
-postedDate: 2025-02-26
 ---
 ## About the Role

 We are looking for a Senior Software Engineer to join our growing team...

 ## What You'll Do

-- Work on challenging problems in the healthcare space
+*   Work on challenging problems in the healthcare space
-- Contribute to architecture decisions
+*   Contribute to architecture decisions
-- Mentor junior team members
+*   Mentor junior team members

 ## Our Tech Stack

-- TypeScript/JavaScript
+*   TypeScript/JavaScript
-- React
+*   React
-- Node.js
+*   Node.js
-- PostgreSQL
+*   PostgreSQL
-- AWS
+*   AWS

 ## How to Apply